iterative/dvc/README.rst

   :target: https://codecov.io/gh/iterative/dvc
   :alt: Codecov

+|

-Data Science Version Control or DVC is an open source tool for data science projects.
+**Data Science Version Control** or **DVC** is an **open-source** tool for data science projects.
-It helps data scientists manage their code and data together in a simple form of Git-like commands.
+With a simple and flexible Git-like architecture and interface it helps data scientists:

+#. manage code together with data files and models;

+#. make projects **reproducible**;

+#. make projects **shareable**;

+#. manage experiments with branching and **metrics** tracking;

+It aims to replace tools like Excel and Docs that are being commonly used as a knowledge repo and a ledger for the team, ad-hoc scripts to track and move deploy different model versions, ad-hoc data file suffixes and prefixes.

 .. contents:: **Contents**
   :backlinks: none